d12frosted/elpa-mirror/stable-melpa/term-manager-readme.txt

+;;; Commentary:

-term-manager manages terminals in groups based on contextual values.
+;; term-manager manages terminals in groups based on contextual values.